 Despite the fact that the Group's principal production facility in Uherský Brod, Czech Republic, has been in operation for more than 80 years, no comprehensive inspection has been carried out to assess any structural, subsurface or environmental problems that may exist or arise and which could have an adverse impact on the value of the asset.
 Even when an inspection is undertaken, there is a risk that structural or environmental problems, such as ground water contamination, may not necessarily be observable.

-For example, the Group previously identified soil and underground water contamination by chlorinated hydrocarbons and oils within its facility in Uherský Brod.
-This contamination was successfully remedied in full in 2018.
-The costs associated with the remedial of the soil contamination has not been material; however, further contamination or other environmental impacts of the Group's past, present or future operations could be discovered for which no insurance coverage is in place or available.
+Furthermore, Colt is subject to various U.S. and Canadian environmental, health and safety laws and regulations, including those related to the discharge of hazardous materials into the air, water or soil and regulating the generation, storage, treatment, handling, transportation, disposal, investigation, and remediation of hazardous materials.
 It is not possible to predict with certainty the impact of future environmental compliance requirements or of the cost of resolution of future environmental proceedings and claims, in part because the scope of the remedies that may be required is not certain and environmental laws and regulations are subject to modifications and changes in interpretation.
 Environmental regulations may become more burdensome in the future and any such development, or discovery of unknown conditions, may require the Group to make material expenditures or otherwise materially adversely affect the way the Group operates its business, as well as have a material adverse effect on the Group's results of operations, financial condition, or cash flows.